 Remember: Brand new decking (pressure-treated or not) should not be treated for about at least 6-9 months (some say up to a year) after it is installed.
 It needs time to ‘open’.

 One coat of stain only is usually recommended: read the label on the stain.
 If you can apply 2 coats, do so consecutively as soon as the instructions allow.
 But you will have to buy more stain obviously, but the protection will last longer.
-See below about a great stain I used on my deck.
+Read below about a great stain I used on my deck.
 Only needed once PER LIFETIME.

 No primer is needed for any type of stain, in general.
 Some opaque stains may allow a primer coat first: read the info on your stain.
+You should pressure wash the wood and let it dry very well.

 Move vehicles away and mask anything you do not want to get the stain on.
-We have a page of sprayer accessories that feature maskers, tape, plastic, drop cloths, etc.
+We have a page of sprayer accessories that feature maskers, tape, plastic, drop cloths, etc. Check out the 3M hand masker.

 Just below this are three sections on straining and masking and brushing when you spray stain.

 - Clean the deck or surface to be stained with a pressure washer if you have it, or with a garden hose (which is much slower and uses a lot more water).
-Do this for even new deck/siding/fencing, etc. This removes small particles that will interfere with the penetration.
+Do this for even new (but cured) deck/siding/fencing, etc. This removes small particles that will interfere with the penetration.

 - Optional: with your garden sprayer, prepare for step 2 by spraying on some wood cleaner.
 This is helpful if the wood is soiled as the pressure washer cannot get it all.
 Simple Green Deck and Fence Cleaner.